How to Get Out of a Reverse Mortgage

 How to get out of a reverse mortgage: 5 options

-1. Exercise your right of rescission
+1. If you just signed the loan (within three days): Exercise your right of rescission

 If you regret your reverse mortgage within a matter of days after you’ve signed the paperwork, you can take advantage of the “right of rescission” period.